segundofarina/HomeHelper/webapp/src/main/webapp/resources/adminTemplate/vendors/jqvmap/README.md

 );
 ```

 Consider that fact that you can use standard features of jQuery events like event.preventDefault() or returning false from the callback to prevent default behavior of JQVMap (showing label or changing country color on hover).
-In the following example, when user moves mouse cursor over Canada label won't be shown and color of country won't be changed.
+In the following example, when client moves mouse cursor over Canada label won't be shown and color of country won't be changed.
 At the same label for Russia will have custom text.

 ```js
 jQuery('#vmap').vectorMap(